 I find myself extremely lucky to serve as the master for the year 2023.
 My vision and goals for Richmond Randolph No. 19 coincide very closely with the overall goals and direction the Lodge has chosen for itself as well as the goals of the Grand Master for this year.
 I hope to be a facilitator for the goals of the officers and members of Richmond Randolph No. 19 towards being an active corner stone in our community and a pillar of Masonic education and fellowship.

 RICHMOND RANDOLPH NO.19 A.F.&A.M.

-BRO.
+WOR.
 KYLE DOUGLAS HOLLAND BOURNE

 BRO.
-SHANE FLANSBURG
+SHANE CHRISTOPHER FLANSBURG

 Brother Flansburg is proud to have been raised in Richmond Randolph No.19 at historic Mason’s Hall in 2017.
 Originally from Denver, Colorado, Shane moved to RVA with his wife in 2014 – trading the Rocky Mountains for the rivers and bay of the Mid-Atlantic.
 Currently working in the new home building industry, Shane was formerly the Executive Director of an influential trade association focused on the growth of the energy efficiency industry.
 He was also a Technical Director and Designer for a number of professional and educational theaters.
 Shane currently lives in Richmond with his wife and two sons in the historic Church Hill neighborhood.
 In his spare time enjoys woodworking in his workshop that he hand-built a few years ago.